-It is a well known fact that Adsense ads perform the best when placed above the fold.
+It is a well-known fact that Adsense ads perform the best when placed above the fold.
 “Above the fold” refers to the exact area of the screen which is visible to the user when the page has finished loading.

-Who are Brand Advertisers and Direct Advertisers?
+Brand Advertisers vs Direct Advertisers

-Now coming back to “Above the Fold” concept.
+Now coming back to the “Above the Fold” concept.
 Since Brand advertisers want visibility, they would prefer sites that have the following criteria and placements of ad units:

 - Content is unique, good and the site should have a targeted audience.

-- Has a large reader base – means more pageviews and impressions.
+- Has a large reader base – means more page views and impressions.

-How to optimize Your Ad unit Placements for Brand Advertisers
+Optimize Ad Placements for Brand Advertisers

 If you want to optimize your site for Brand advertisers, here are a few things you should know:

 Assign unique channels to the ad units you are targeting for the Brand advertisers.
 Then log in to your Adsense account, go to channels and click “Edit channel”.

 Select the checkbox “Show this channel to advertisers as an ad placement”.